pavelsolis/Replication-Folder/README.md

 The codes use the Unix convention (i.e. forward slash) in directory paths.
 If an error occurs while executing a code in a Windows machine, just modify it (i.e. use backslashes) where appropriate.
 When possible, codes are written to be independent of the platform used.

-Most of the results in the paper can be replicated using the analysis data files, which:
+The analysis data files used to replicate (most of) the results in the paper:
-- Contain most of the variables necessary for the analysis, generated from the original data files; some variables and original data files are not shared due to licensing rights.
+- Contain (most of) the variables necessary for the analysis, generated from the original data files; some variables and original data files are not shared due to licensing rights.
 - Can be updated if the user has access to the (restricted) original data sources.